BryanHogan/bryanhogan/src/content/blog/coco-final-dev-diary.md

 ### Development
 This was my first time using React Native, it's harder then expected.
 I hoped for more of my web development knowledge to carry over.
 It's a bit frustrating to only be able to create interfaces at 1% of the speed to what I'm usually used to.
 But I expect to get quicker once I get familiar with React Native.
 This is reminding me of how much I struggled when I first started coding my first webpage.

-Also spend a nice amount of time figuring out that it was the default emulator that Android Studio installs that kept crashing my pc.
-And a bit disappointed in the Apple ecosystem regarding how closed of it is, it's not even possible to emulate a iOS system on a windows or linux machine.
+Also spent a nice amount of time figuring out that it was the default emulator that Android Studio installs that kept crashing my pc.
+And a bit disappointed in the Apple ecosystem regarding how closed of it is, it's not even possible to emulate an iOS system on a windows or linux machine.

 Once I have a better understanding of how React Native works I will create a plan of how I want to structure my app, create a plan of what elements belong where and how I want to structure it.
 This should also be the time when I create a basic wireframe or example image of how the app could look like.